 Payments by credit card are subject to a 1.5% charge.

 Our drawers are made of 6 separate pieces.
 4 pieces make up the drawer box, these are made of solid wood, and the drawer box is made by using traditional dovetail joints.
-Then there is the drawer base, this is made of solid wood veneer, and the drawer front, this is made from solid wood.

 Do you make a housing for an integrated dishwasher?